You may want to devote time to keeping a clean mailable list in Pardot on a regular basis.

 - Contain “+”

-Then use a table action to send all these Prospects to the Recycle Bin.
+Then use a table action to send all these prospects to the Recycle Bin.
+Read this blog post for more info.

 If you’re still on the wrong side of your limit, I would suggest targeting role based emails like [email protected], [email protected], etc as the next candidates for deletion.
 Because these often are gathered through web scraping and go to multiple recipients, they’re among the most likely to submit spam complaints.